NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Nilith.md

     desc: "DC 29, attack +21; __5th __  _[[Spells/Hallucination|Hallucination]]_, _[[Spells/Mind Probe|Mind Probe]]_, _[[Spells/Wave of Despair|Wave of Despair]]_; __4th __  _[[Spells/Confusion|Confusion]]_, _[[Spells/Dream Message|Dream Message]]_, _[[Spells/Flicker|Flicker]]_, _[[Spells/Invisibility|Invisibility (At Will, Self Only)]]_, _[[Spells/Nightmare|Nightmare]]_; __3rd __  _[[Spells/Mind Reading|Mind Reading (At Will)]]_\n__Cantrips__  __(5th)__ _[[Spells/Message|Message]]_, _[[Spells/Read Aura|Read Aura]]_, _[[Spells/Shield|Shield]]_, _[[Spells/Telekinetic Hand|Telekinetic Hand]]_"

   - name: "Mind Crush"
-    desc: "`pf2:1` (mental,occult) **Requirements** The nilith has a creature [[Conditions/Grabbed|Grabbed]]\n**Effect** The nilith reaches into the mind of the grabbed creature and implants disjointed images of the victim's worst fears and nightmares.
+    desc: "`pf2:1` (mental,occult) **Requirements** The nilith has a creature [[Conditions/Grabbed|Grabbed]]\n* * *\n\n**Effect** The nilith reaches into the mind of the grabbed creature and implants disjointed images of the victim's worst fears and nightmares.
 The grabbed creature takes 6d6 mental damage with a DC 31 Will check save.
 On a critical failure, the target is also affected as though by [[Spells/Never Mind|Never Mind]], and it must attempt a second Will save against that effect."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "